 That’s because in most seasonal businesses, your revenue and your expenses don’t line up.
 A few months of the year fund your business for the others, and you probably spend your “off” months investing back into your business.

-That’s why forecasting your sales and your expenses is even more important for you.
+That’s why forecasting your retail sales and your expenses is even more important for you.

 Cover all of your expenses